Antonietta Gonsalvus

-Antonietta (Tognina) Gonsalvus, also Gonzalves or Conzales (born around 1572–1580 in France) was a so-called monkey girl.
-She became famous for suffering (like her father and three of her five brothers) from hypertrichosis (a congenital disease).
+Antonietta (Tognina) Gonsalvus, also Gonzalves or Conzales (born c.
+1580 in France) was a so-called monkey girl.
+She became famous for having (like her father and three of her five brothers) hypertrichosis (a congenital disease).
 Her family is considered to be the oldest case of human excessive hair growth described in Europe.
-Antonietta's death year is not known but she supposedly died in Capodimonte (Viterbo), Italy, where her father also died.
+Antonietta died c.
+1655 in Capodimonte (Viterbo), Italy, where her father also died.

 Life and family

 Antonietta has been depicted in various paintings and prints both as a little girl and as a young woman and has become known under the name Tognina.
 She grew up in Fontainebleau and was part of the court of King Henry II of France and his wife, Catherine de Medici.
 Tognina is mentioned primarily in reports about her family, some of whom like her, suffered from hypertrichosis, also called Ambras syndrome.